All Episodes

 We end up getting screwed.

-And don't we want to see, you know, if you worried about money for schools so that we can put in retired um retired military concealed permit, retired police concealed permit, and protect our kids.
+I mean, don't we want to see, you know, if you're worried about money for schools so that we can put in retired retired military, concealed permit, retired police, concealed permit, and protect our kids.

-Well, maybe this this wealth creation and job creation is gonna give school districts a little bit more money so that they can do the very thing that they need to do, which is protect our our students.
+Well, maybe this wealth creation and job creation is going to give school districts a little bit more money so that they can do the very thing that they need to do, which is protect our students.

-You know, the the Washington, I went through a number of different places, and I got some information that nobody else in the media I think will tell you about.
+You know, the Washington, I went through a number of different places and I got some information that nobody else in the media I think will tell you about.

 Only those that are trained want to do it.

-And on top of that, yeah, you have at least a front line of defense because most shootings were over in three minutes.
+And on top of that, you have at least a front line of defense because most shootings are over in three minutes.

 Anyway, all these different groups, as I look through the information that they put out, there's a lot of good information.

-And it really doesn't matter what the media thinks, there are facts.
+And it really doesn't matter what the media thinks.

 I love how they just make these things up.

-Now it's happened in schools, it's happened in churches, it's happened in malls, it's happened in restaurants, dozens of times over the last few decades.
+It's happened in restaurants dozens of times over the last few decades.

 For example, the Washington Post, they had a story in 1997.

-He watched Woodham uh choosing his victims, and when Woodham appeared to be headed for a science wing where early classes were already underway, Myrick ran up, uh ran to his pickup truck truck, grabbed his 45 caliber pistol.
+And when Woodham appeared to be headed for a science wing where early classes were already underway, Myrick ran up, ran to his pickup truck, grabbed his.45 caliber pistol.

 I had my pistol sights on him.